Which Streaming Services Allow Downloads?

 The usual rule of thumb is this: you get around 30 days to start watching a downloaded title, and once you hit play you normally have around 48 hours to finish it.
 Another useful detail is that the same title can usually be downloaded to two devices at once.
 It is still worth double-checking the label on rentals, add-on channels and live-event content, because those rules can be stricter.

-04 Disney+ Downloads
+05 Disney+ Downloads

-05 Apple TV+ Integration
+06 Apple TV+ Integration

 Where Apple is more restrictive is on living-room gear.
 You cannot download content from the Apple TV app on Apple TV boxes, smart TVs, streaming devices or on the web.
 Those are streaming-only.
 For most Apple TV channels, downloads stay available for up to 30 days before they expire, although some channels can have shorter windows and tighter device limits.

-06 UK Catch-Up (BBC iPlayer, ITVX, Channel 4)
+07 UK Catch-Up (BBC iPlayer, ITVX, Channel 4)

 BBC iPlayer: BBC iPlayer is still firmly UK-based, and you need a TV Licence to use it.
 You cannot stream or download while abroad, but you can watch programmes that you downloaded before travelling.
 In practice, many programmes stay available for around 30 days after broadcast, although rights can shorten that window.
-If you used the old desktop download route, that is effectively gone now, so offline iPlayer is really a phone-and-tablet feature.
+If you used the old desktop download route, that has effectively gone now, so offline iPlayer is really a phone-and-tablet feature.

 ITVX: ITVX Premium offers downloads on mobile devices, and the rules are clearer now than they used to be.
 Most downloads are available offline for up to 7 days, and once you start watching you get 48 hours to finish.
 It is handy for travel, but it is still subject to licensing restrictions, so not every title gets the download icon.

-Channel 4: Channel 4’s current app supports mobile downloads, which is useful, but it is still the least tidy of the main UK catch-up services in terms of what is and is not available.
+Channel 4: Channel 4’s current app supports mobile and tablet downloads, which is useful, but it is still the least tidy of the main UK catch-up services in terms of what is and is not available.
 Some programmes can be saved for offline viewing and some cannot, depending on rights.
 My advice here is simple: never assume a box set is downloadable until you actually see the icon on the episode page.

-07 HBO Max, Hulu, Peacock and Paramount+
+08 HBO Max, Hulu, Peacock and Paramount+

 Hulu (US only): Hulu keeps downloads for its No Ads plans.
 You can have up to 25 downloads across five supported mobile devices, with up to 30 days to watch an untouched download and 48 hours once playback starts.
 If you switch away from a qualifying plan, you lose access to those downloads.

-08 Download FAQs
+10 Download FAQs

 Can I watch downloads abroad?